ist-dsi/cookbook-vault-certificate/README.md

   - `combine_all` - whether to combine the certificate, the CA trust chain, and the private key in a single file in that order.
 Useful to use in HAProxy.
 Default: `false`.

+#### Stores (PKCS12 and Java) properties

+  - `store_path` - the top-level directory where stores will be created.
+  - `store_password` - the password used to protected the store.
+  - `key_encryption_password` - the password used to encrypt the key inside the store.
+                                If not set, set to nil or set to empty string the key will not be encrypted.
+  - `key_encryption_cipher` - the cipher used to encrypt the key.
+  - `keystore_password` - the password for the keystore.
+By default the same as store_password.
+                          Having a separate property for the keystore password allows having different passwords for the keystore and the truststore when using the action create_key_and_trust_stores.
+  - `keystore_filename` - the filename the keystore will have on the filesystem.
+Default "#{certificate_common_name}.keystore.jks".
+  - `truststore_password` - the password for the truststore.
+By default the same as store_password.
+                            H**aving a separate property for the truststore password allows having different passwords for the keystore and the truststore when using the action create_key_and_trust_stores.
+  - `truststore_filename` - the filename the truststore will have on the filesystem.
+Default "#{certificate_common_name}.truststore.jks".
+  - `pkcs12store_filename` - the filename the pkcs12 store will have on the filesystem.
+By default "#{certificate_common_name}.pkcs12".

 #### Filesystem properties

   - `ssl_path` - directory where the certificates, chains, and keys will be stored.
 The final path might be different depending on `create_subfolders`.